-Farm Walk and Talk 2023 Registration coming soon.
+Farm Walk and Talk 2023 registration is now open!

 Through these events, students can gain real-life experiences on working farms.
 They also attend talks from agri-food industry experts and leading academics in a practical environment.

 From observing cows being milked, comparing different breeds of cattle, examining soil profiles, lamb births, to watching piglets suckle and farm safety demonstrations the students get to experience the realities of the subjects that they are taught each day in the classroom.